ucsb/campus-cloud-docs/docs/bestpractices/close.md

 9. Cloud Team will wait 5 additional days to remove access to Account.

 The Service Now Ticket will be closed after access has been removed from the account.
-All corespondence regarding an account closure should be included in Ticket.
+All corespondence regarding an account closure should be included in the Service Now Ticket.